lkowalik/Treedepth-PACE-2020-instances/README.md

 - **planted:** random trees and cycles of cliques poluted with random edges that go bottom-up the optimal treedepth decomposition.
 These instances were needed for testing correctness of treedepth solvers, because the generator was able to compute the optimum treedepth in polynomial time.
 - **social:** social networks originating from interations between people, animals, fiction characters.

-If you use the collection please cite the report
+If you use the collection please cite the [report](https://doi.org/10.4230/LIPIcs.IPEC.2020.37)
 > Kowalik, Mucha, Nadara, Pilipczuk, Sorge, Wygocki *The PACE 2020 Parameterized Algorithms and Computational Experiments Challenge: Treedepth*, Proc.
-IPEC 2020, LIPICS (To appear).
+15th International Symposium on Parameterized and Exact Computation (IPEC 2020), pp. 37:1--37:18, 2020.

+Below we give some summary of the instances; more information can be found in the [report](https://doi.org/10.4230/LIPIcs.IPEC.2020.37).

 ## Instances for Exact Track

 The instances are in `exact` folder.
-See [descripion of all instances](exact.md) (the same information can be found in the `exact.csv` file).
+See [descripion of all instances](exact.md), including the treedepths found by PACE participants (the same information can be found in the `exact.csv` file).
 The distribution of categories is as follows.

 | domain | number of instances |